infrasonar/docs/docs/collectors/probes/appliance/appliance_installation.md

 2. Configure a static IP address if required;
 3. Deploy InfraSonar.

+!!! warning "Internet access is required"
+    InfraSonar appliances require internet access in order to retrieve up to date docker containers, operating system updates and connect to the InfraSonar cloud.

 ## Default login

 You can logon to the appliance using: